-- 1. The Subscriber requests in writing that DigiCert revoke the Certificate; - 2.
-The Subscriber notifies DigiCert that the original Certificate request was not authorized and does not retroactively grant authorization; - 3.
-DigiCert obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise; - 4.
-DigiCert is made aware of a demonstrated or proven method that can easily compute the Subscriber's Private Key based on the Public Key in the Certificate (such as a Debian weak key, see https://wiki.debian.org/SSLkeys);or - 5.
-DigiCert obtains evidence that the validation of domain authorization or control for any FDQN or IP address in the Certificate should not be relied upon.
+- 2. The Subscriber notifies DigiCert that the original Certificate request was not authorized and does not retroactively grant authorization (CRLReason #9, privilegeWithdrawn); - 3.
+DigiCert obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise (CRLReason #1, keyCompromise); - 4.
+DigiCert is made aware of a demonstrated or proven method that can easily compute the Subscriber's Private Key based on the Public Key in the Certificate (such as a Debian weak key, see https://wiki.debian.org/SSLkeys) (CRLReason #1, keyCompromise);or - 5.
+DigiCert obtains evidence that the validation of domain authorization or control for any FDQN or IP address or mailbox control for any email address in the Certificate should not be relied upon (CRLReason #4, superseded). - 6.
+DigiCert has reasonable assurance that a codesigning certificate was used to sign suspect code.